Personal job referring

 As a rule of thumb, the recruiter will ask me if I can personally vouch for the applicant.
 I'm going to try my best to answer yes to the question if I have any reason to.
 So:

-Answering "yes" to any of the following questions will improve your chance of getting a personal referral email from me to the recruiter.
-If I can't write you a personal referral letter, you'll have the same chance if you just go ahead and apply for the position without my referral.
+Answering "yes" to any of the following questions will improve your chance of getting a personal referral email from me:

 a.
 Do your projects have anything in common with what I do (System software, Linux)?
 Have we collaborated before?

 b.
-Do you have experience working on collaborative software projects?
+Do you have experience working on collaborative software projects or companies?

 c.
-Do you have a project that is critically received by the software community?
-For example, a project that gets on the front page of Hacker News, Slashdot, or Hackaday will do.
+Do you work on an important project that is critically received by the software community?

 d.
 Do you have a presence online, an interesting portfolio, or peer-reviewed research papers?